 What is Non-Invasive Prenatal Testing?

-Non-Invasive Prenatal Testing (NIPT) is a new DNA-based blood test that measures the risk of trisomy 21 (Down syndrome), trisomy 18 (Edwards syndrome) and trisomy 13 (Patau syndrome) with greater accuracy than traditional first trimester screening.
+Non-invasive prenatal testing (NIPT) describes a DNA-based blood test that measures the probability of trisomy 21 (Down syndrome), trisomy 18 (Edwards syndrome) and trisomy 13 (Patau syndrome) or 22q11.2 deletion (DiGeorge syndrome), if selected, with greater accuracy than traditional first trimester screening.

 How Does NIPT Work?

-NIPT helps healthcare professionals give expectant parents accurate information about the most common fetal aneuploidies.
-By delivering clear information about trisomies earlier in pregnancy, NIPT may minimize anxiety and follow-up invasive procedures due to false-positive results.
+NIPT helps healthcare professionals give expectant parents accurate information about the most common fetal aneuploidies (abnormalities of chromosome number) and chromosome deletions.
+By delivering clear information about these chromosomal disorders earlier in pregnancy, NIPT may minimise anxiety and reduce the need for follow-up invasive procedures due to false positive results.

 NIPT involves testing millions of short fragments of DNA in maternal plasma.
 Some of these fragments will have come from the placenta, and most will be from the mother.

-The number of fragments derived from each chromosome is determined by the Harmony test.
-In a mother with a chromosomally normal fetus, the proportion of fragments from each chromosome will be within a narrow normal range.
+For the detection of aneuploidies, the number of fragments derived from each chromosome is determined by the Harmony Prenatal Test.
+In a mother with a chromosomally normal fetus (euploid), the proportion of fragments from each chromosome will be within a narrow normal range.
 But if the fetus has an abnormal number of chromosomes, the fetal contribution for that chromosome will be abnormal and will distort the overall proportion.

 What does NIPT screen for?

 It is important to note that chromosomal abnormalities vary widely in the severity of the problems they cause.
 Some methods can detect trisomies of other chromosomes; however, these trisomies almost always result in spontaneous miscarriage.
-NIPT is also being extended to detect rare, small deletions in specific areas of certain chromosomes (microdeletions); these more recent developments also have reduced accuracy.
+Harmony is the only NIPT performed in Australia that has been extended to detect rare, small deletions of chromosome 22 (specifically, 22q11.2 deletion).

 How accurate is NIPT?

-The Harmony Prenatal Test is a very good screening test, but it is not a diagnostic test.
+NIPT is a very good screening test, but it is not a diagnostic test.
 There will occasionally be a difference between the result of the test and the actual chromosomal status of the fetus.
-This is usually due to the fetus and placenta having different numbers of chromosomes.
+This can be due to the fetus and placenta having different numbers of chromosomes.
 Such differences can also be due to the mother having an underlying chromosomal abnormality.
-It is rare for such differences to be due to technical failure of the Harmony test.
+It is rare for such differences to be due to technical failure of the test.

 What is NOT included in NIPT?

-NIPT does not detect every genetic abnormality in the fetus, or every developmental problem that might occur during pregnancy.
+NIPT does not detect every genetic abnormality in the fetus, nor every developmental problem that might occur during pregnancy.

 NIPT will not detect the following conditions: